 [103] Local 170 raises a slightly different argument regarding why the information is personal information.
 It says that it is not suggesting that the information would disclose the actual amount received by an individual retiree.
 It says that any information about a union-sponsored pension plan could be linked to an identifiable individual who is known to be a member of that respective union.
 Information as to an individual's affiliation with a union is readily available through observation of workers on a job site or through the information that is published by trade unions.
-Information is information about any individual who is identified as being part of the group.
+I understand this to be an argument that even aggregate and average information is information about any individual who is identified as being part of the group.